open-covid-19/data/README.md

 adding up all region-level values may not equal exactly to the reported country-level value.
 See the [data loading tutorial][7] for more information.

+The `CountryName` and `RegionName` values are subject to change.
+You may use them for labels in your application, but you should not assume that they will remain the same in future updates.
+Instead, use `CountryCode` and `RegionCode` to perform joins with other data sources or for filtering within your application.

 #### Metadata
 Non-temporal data related to countries and regions.
 The columns of [metadata.csv](https://open-covid-19.github.io/data/metadata.csv) are: